PaCE: Parsimonious Concept Engineering for Large Language Models: Basics of Latent Space Engineering

 \textbf{Vector Addition.} The work of \cite{subramani_extracting_2022,alex2023actadd,zou2023representation,Liu2023IncontextVM,nanda_emergent_2023,tigges_linear_2023,li_emergent_2023} proposes to add or subtract multiples of a concept direction from the latent code.
 For example, to remove hatred from $\vz$, one performs

-where $\hat{c}>0$ is a parameter of the strength of control.
-In principle, as the input prompt may contain a different `extent' of the concept to be removed, $\hat{c}$ should depend on both the input prompt and the concept.
+where $\hat{c}>0$ is a parameter of the control strength.
+In principle, as each input prompt may contain a different `extent' of the concept to be removed, $\hat{c}$ should depend on both the prompt and the concept.
 Thus, in practice, one either tunes $\hat{c}$ per input prompt and concept, which is laborious, or one fixes a $\hat{c}$, which is sub-optimal.
 Indeed, this has been observed by the work \cite{alex2023actadd}: In their Table 10, the optimal coefficients $\hat{c}$ are markedly different across the examples; see also their `discussion' section.

 \textbf{Orthogonal Projection.} The work of \cite{bolukbasi_man_2016} proposed to remove gender bias in \textit{word embeddings} by projecting the embeddings onto the orthogonal complement to a gender direction $\vv_\text{gender}$: